Skip to Content

 Charred trader joes pizza

 You don’t need a fancy pizza oven to make delicious pizza at home!
-While I recommend it, you can still achieve a beautiful crust in your own kitchen with no special equipment.
+While I recommend it, you can still achieve a beautiful crust in your kitchen with no special equipment.

 Pizza on baking sheet